 Nikon’s take at mirrorless cameras was their 1 series of cameras and we all know that those didn’t exactly enjoy a lot of popularity (because of smaller sensors, a limited number of available lenses and so on).
 Canon on the other hand also had a shaky start with their first mirrorless camera, the EOS M, which was criticized for having an unimpressive AF system and slow performance in general, but the company has managed to bounce back with the release of future EOS M models that have managed to improve on everything the first one was accused of not doing as well as it should.

-Now, Canon still hasn’t been able to overtake most of the camera manufacturers in this particular category, but they are certainly getting there with each new model that is being released and today we’re looking at their newest offering, the one that is aimed at really shaking the market with its balanced set of features and an attractive price point.
-We are talking about the Canon EOS M50, a model that falls somewhere between an entry and a mid-range camera, but also tries to break some new grounds for Canon at the same time.
+Now, Canon still hasn’t been able to overtake most of the camera manufacturers in this particular category, but they are certainly getting there with each new model being released like the Canon Rebel SL2.
+Today, we’ll be looking at their newest offering, the one that is aimed at really shaking the market with its balanced set of features and an attractive price point.
+We are talking about the EOS M50, one of the best Canon camera, a model that falls somewhere between an entry and a mid-range camera, but also tries to break some new grounds for Canon at the same time.
 While it bears the same sensor as the 80 and a lot of similar features to its other mirrorless brethren it does bring one feature never seen before on a Canon mirrorless camera and that’s 4K video recording.
 That is something that is bound to excite a lot of users that were asking this from the company for many years now, but we have yet to find out how well is it implemented on the M50 and is it as useful as you would expect it to be.
 Other important features include an articulating touchscreen, high-resolution EVF, fast burst rate, a microphone jack, different image stabilization solutions (albeit they are all of the digital variety), a new and improved AF system, faster processor and more.
 It may not be the top of the line model, but the Canon EOS M50 does seem to bring a lot to the table for its class of cameras.
 Still, one fact surrounding the EOS M line up does remain unchanged for the time being and that’s the rather small number of available lenses that are native to the system (you can still adopt any EF lens by using the appropriate adapter, but we all know how bulky some of those can be and it is not easy to balance them on such small mirrorless bodies).

 So, if the EOS M50 turns out to be a very capable camera, then the lens situation probably won’t bother a lot of people and thus, this particular model does have a big responsibility to represent its creator in the best way possible.
 There’s no denying the fact that we have a very exciting review at our hands and we’re curious to see what Canon has come up with in terms of their newest mirrorless camera.
 As always, let us start with a roundup of its specifications.